-The 2020-2021 Season Ikon Pass is good for the entire ski season, however, some resorts have unlimited days of skiing and riding while others limit the pass to seven days of skiing.
-If you plan to ski holidays, this pass is the one to get because it has no blackout dates.
+The 2025-2026 Season Ikon Pass is good for the entire ski season for over 50 destinations; however, some resorts have unlimited days of skiing and riding while others limit the pass to only seven days of skiing.
+If you plan to ski on holidays, this pass is the one to get because it has no blackout dates.
+Be sure to login to your Undercover Tourist account to view the pass and savings.

-The 2020-2021 Ikon Pass is accepted at the following U.S. and international destinations.
-Most mountains have unlimited days, but some are limited to seven days (followed by "7").
-At some mountains you can go direct to lift, but at those marked with an asterisk (*), you’ll need to check in at the ticket office first.
-Mountains with an "R" mean you’ll need to make a Lift Ticket Reservation before coming to the mountain.
+With the season pass, you can enjoy unlimited days at 18 mountains, but 41 other mountains are limited to seven days (followed by "7").
+At some mountains, you can go directly to the lift, but at those marked with an asterisk (*), you’ll need to check in at the ticket office first.
+Mountains with an "R" mean you must make an Advance Lift Ticket Reservation before arriving.
+New pass holders get spring skiing (marked with an "S").
+The 2025-2026 Ikon Pass is accepted at the following U.S. and international destinations:

 Colorado